Frequently asked questions:

 All of the health professions programs require that you have both volunteer community service hours and volunteer clinical service hours, and that you have “shadowed” (interned with) a professional who works in your chosen profession.

 The other thing that you should be thinking about is that in three or four years you will need at least three letters of recommendation, two of which will most likely be from faculty members.
 A letter of recommendation that says “I had Johnny in class and he earned an A” is the same as no letter at all.
 Get to know several professors.
 Take another class taught by a professor that you have had previously, who you really enjoyed.
 Work with faculty on projects in which they are involved.
 Visit during office hours.
 Discuss your career aspirations.
 Let the faculty know who you are above and beyond your performance in their class.

 The Health Professions Committee is comprised of all of the health professions advisors.
 Besides as serving as advisors for students interested in various health professions, members of the committee evaluate and rank pre-medical and pre-dental undergraduate students as part of their application process to medical or dental school.

 What is the “committee letter?”

 Medical and dental schools ask for a letter from the students’ undergraduate institution(s) that expresses the degree of support that the institution has for the student’s application, and an explanation of that support.
 This letter is written by the Director of Health Professions Advising, with input from the Health Professions Committee.
-In order to have a committee letter sent on your behalf, you must submit a Health Professions Application.
-Information on the application process and deadlines can be found in the Health Professions Handbook and online at http://college.wfu.edu/prehealth/.
+In order to have a committee letter sent on your behalf, please see more information and deadlines here.